Draknek New Voices Puzzle Grant

 What can people spend the grant money on?

-Anything — from development tools to rent for your home, the grant money is intended to help people interested in creating puzzle games in whatever way makes sense for the individual.
+Anything — from development tools to rent, the grant money is intended to help people interested in creating puzzle games in whatever way makes sense for the individual.

 I’m part of a team.
 Can we apply?

+Yes.
 Please choose one individual to apply on behalf of a team.
-You should talk about your team on the application form and cover your respective roles.
+You should talk about the entire team on the application form and cover your respective roles.

 Why are we offering this?